 According to MedlinePlus, the Recommended Dietary Allowance of vitamin C rests at 90 milligrams for men and 75 mg for women, with the upper limit set at 2 g each day.
 Amounts vary further depending on other conditions that impact your health.
 Smokers may need an additional 35 mg.
 Dr. Jane Higdon, a Linus Pauling Institute research associate, states that most multivitamins contain approximately 60 mg of vitamin C, while five servings of fruits and vegetables average around 200 mg.
 The Harvard School of Public Health, in fact, recommends aiming for a total of 200 to 300 mg daily, an achievable amount for someone who regularly eats fruits and vegetables and supplements their diet with a standard multivitamin.

 Taking too much vitamin C can lead to several health difficulties.
 According to Julie Garden-Robinson, a Food and Nutrition Specialist at North Dakota State University, high doses of vitamin C can lead to diarrhea and abnormalities within the urinary tract.
 Supplements containing vitamin C often help the body expel excess fluid but may worsen dehydration in individuals who lack enough fluids.
-Consult your doctor before taking a multivitamin with vitamin C if you are pregnant, diabetic, undergoing cancer treatment, suffering from kidney problems or suffering from a medical condition that causes an abnormal imbalance of nutrients in your body.
+Consult your doctor before taking a multivitamin with vitamin C if you are pregnant, have diabetes, undergoing cancer treatment, have kidney problems or a medical condition that causes an abnormal imbalance of nutrients in your body.

 - Stanislaus County Health Services Agency: A Vitamin a Day to Keep the Doctor Away